-Figure H-13 Overpayment by Owners (2015-2019)
+Figure H-10 Overpayment by Owners (2015-2019)

 Overcrowding is not a significant issue in Laguna Hills, with less than 5 percent of households living in an overcrowded living situation and less than 2 percent living in a severely overcrowded situation (Table H-10, Overcrowded Households, 2014-2018, in the Housing Needs Assessment chapter).
-In Orange County as a whole, the rate of overcrowding is very high (9.51 overall and 15.97 among renters), according to the 2020-2024 Orange County Regional AI, but found that "most housing units in the county contain 2 (28%), 3 (30%), or 4 (21%) bedrooms, indicating that on paper, accessing housing units with enough bedrooms to house families or live-in aides using a voucher is likely."
-However, when overcrowding is reviewed by race countywide, White, Black, and Asian American residents live in overcrowded conditions at a rate of 6 or 7 percent, while Hispanic residents are overcrowded at a rate of 26 percent.
-As shown in Figure H-14 Laguna Hills exhibits very low rates of overcrowding citywide, Tthe rate of overcrowding increases to 13 percent of households is concentrated in the Via Lomas neighborhood, , with between 12 and 15 percent of households in the neighborhood experiencing overcrowding, coincicoincidding with lower median incomes and higher diversity also concentrated a concentrated, predominantly Hispanic in the neighborhood (83 percent Hispanic).
+The rate of overcrowding is concentrated in the Via Lomas neighborhood, with between 12 and 15 percent of households in the neighborhood experiencing overcrowding, coinciding with lower median incomes and higher diversity also concentrated in the neighborhood.
 This pattern of overcrowding matches the region, with higher rates of overcrowding observed in areas characterized by higher amounts of multifamily housing, which tends to be more affordable, such as the dense, urban cities in north Orange County.
 The rate of overcrowding in the Via Lomas neighborhood could indicate that appropriately sized housing is unaffordable to current residents, or that the type of housing available does not meet the need.
-Laguna Hills has supply of housing units to accommodate larger households, including 5,126 two or three-bedroom housing units and another 4,206 housing units with four or more bedrooms (ACS 2014-2018).
-However, lower-income large renter households may have greater difficulty securing adequately sized units than other large renter households.
-As discussed, in the Housing Needs Assessment, much of Laguna Hills' singlefamily housing is unaffordable to low-income households: low-income households can afford some condominiums and houses (Table H-26) and rental housing (Table H-27), but low vacancy rates compound an already competitive market.
-As higher density and affordable single-family houses was not a priority at the time of development, they are underrepresented in Laguna Hills today.
-In either case, o Overcrowding in the Via Lomas neighborhood demonstrates means there is a somewhat greater need for for affordable, larger housing units for residents in Via Lomas neighborhood and access to affordable larger housing units citywidethese areas.
-The City anticipates that Programs H-11 and H-21 will ensure adequate housing sites are provided and encourage a variety of housing types to meet the needs of diverse households and family structures.
+In either case, overcrowding means there is a somewhat greater need for affordable, larger housing units for residents in these areas.
+The City anticipates that Program H-11will ensure adequate housing sites are provided and encourage a variety of housing types to meet the needs of diverse households and family structures.